tsssss/geopack/README.md

 3. Install the package to Python by typing `python3 setup.py install` in the terminal

 ## Notes on `geopack08` and `T07d`
-The Python version is compatible with both Fortran `geopack05`  and `geopack08`.
+The Python version of `geopack` tries to be compatible with both Fortran `geopack05`  and `geopack08`.
 The major change of `geopack08` is a new coordinate called `GSW`, which is similar to the widely used `GSM` but more suitable to study the tail physics.
 To be backward compatible with `geopack05`, the Python version still uses `GSM` as the major coordinate for vectors.
 However, to keep updated with `geopack08`, the Python version provides a new coordinate transform function `GSWGSM`, so that users can easily switch to their favorite coordinate.
 A new Tsyganenko `T07d` model has been released with a new algorithm.
 Support for T07d is under development.

 ## Notes on the G and W parameters
 There are two G parameters used as optional inputs to the T01 model.
 There definitions are in Tsyganenko (2001).
 Similarly, there are six W parameters used as optional inputs to the T04 model, defined in Tsyganenko (2005).
 The python version does not support the calculations of the G and W parameters.
 For users interested, here is the link for the Qin-Denton W and G parameters at https://rbsp-ect.newmexicoconsortium.org/data_pub/QinDenton/.
 Thanks for Dr Shawn Young for providing the references and relevant information.

 Back in my mind, there are some potential ways to implement the G and W parameter.
 But please do understand that the package does not have any funding support.
 I usually do major updates during summer or winter break, when it's easier to find spare time.
 For users that are familiar with the G and W parameters, let me know if you have any suggestions or ideas on solutions to implement them in the package!

 ## Example of getting the time tag
 The model needs to be updated for each new time step.
 Time used is the unix timestamp, which is the seconds from 1970-01-01/00:00.
 Here are some examples in Python to get the time from intuitive inputs.